NishanthAiyappa/LIC_simulation/experiment 3.md

 ### **TRANSIENT ANALYSIS**
-go to configure Analysis and select transient analysis then <br>
+1.go to configure Analysis and select transient analysis then <br>
-stop time as 1m ,time to start saving data as 0 <br>
+2.stop time as 1m ,time to start saving data as 0 <br>

 • Waveform Type: Sine Wave
 • DC Offset: 1.65 V
 • Amplitude: 25 mV
 • Frequency: 1 kHz

-put the same values for V2 but change the phase angle.
+3.put the same values for V2 but change the phase angle.

-And in V2 phi(deg) as 180
+4.And in V2 phi(deg) as 180

 ![image](https://github.com/user-attachments/assets/56a19522-3e12-4eb1-90e6-1f690d6d9447)
  The Gain is 3.02.